parallel-rust-cpp/shortcut-comparison/README.md

 * cargo
 * rustc

+Note that the benchmarks have been tested only on a 64-bit x86 platform.

 You can install and configure both the Rust compiler `rustc` and its package management tool `cargo` by using [rustup](https://github.com/rust-lang-nursery/rustup.rs).

-If you use the rustup script, change the default toolchain to `nightly` and continue installation.
+If you use the rustup script, choose `2) Customize installation`, change the default toolchain to `nightly`, and continue installation.

-If you installed the `rustup` binary:
+If you installed the `rustup` binary e.g. by using a system package manager:
 ```
 rustup install nightly
 rustup default nightly